-As a method of supplementing your income or replacing a full time one, affiliate marketing is one of the best, if not the ultimate method of gaining financial freedom and being able to live a flexible lifestyle.
+As a method of supplementing your income or replacing a full-time one, affiliate marketing is one of the best, if not the ultimate way of gaining financial freedom and being able to live a flexible lifestyle.

 Property Investment WAS another way.

-The combination of low interest rates and comparatively small deposits mean that it is easy for a prospective landlord to buy a property and “wash it's face” by renting it out whilst waiting for the property value to increase over time.
+The combination of low-interest rates and comparatively small deposits mean that it is easy for a prospective landlord to buy a property and “wash its face” by renting it out while waiting for the property value to increase over time.
 House prices consistently rise because of the reduced land available and the increasing population.

 Having spent ten years helping to build one of the most successful property investment companies in the UK I can say without hesitation that buy to let has helped many, many people achieve financial prosperity.
 But the golden days of being able to leverage a small deposit and make buy to let work are over for new investors.

 The recent tax rules introduced by this government have just put a huge hole in any revenue forecasts that a new buy to let investor might have and that avenue is looking less and less attractive as a way to supplement income

 In my opinion, many buy to let landlords should never have been allowed to own property and rent it out.
 Raising a deposit and refurbishing (or not refurbishing) a property leaves many first time landlords financially stretched and unable to maintain the property adequately.
 It's a mystery to me why the government has allowed industry to thrive in such an unregulated market.

 Properties that aren't maintained properly, deposits that aren't kept in bonds; arbitrary rent increases, it is an industry where an unscrupulous minority can prey on the vulnerable.

 But now that so many Landlords own properties where the cash flow generated just about covers the rental income generated, the new tax proposals mean that many of these cash-boxes will now become unviable.
 It's the death of buy to let.
 Who needs regulation when you can tax the industry out of existence?